-Figure 3: Magnitude (top) and phase (bottom) $S{21}$ characterization of a Love mode SAW delay line.
-Comparison between the measurement obtained using the embedded electronics (a) and Agilent Technologies E5071B commercial network analyzer (b).
-As opposed to a network analyzer characterization providing a phase measurement in the 0-360° range, one can note the lack of sign information in the phase output of the AD8302, yielding phase measurements in the 0-180° range.
+Fig. 3.
+Magnitude (top) and phase (bottom) characterization of a Love-mode SAW delay line.
+Comparison between the measurements obtained using the embedded electronics (a) and Agilent Technologies E5071B commercial network analyzer (b).
+As opposed to a network analyzer characterization providing a phase measurement in the 0 to 360° range, one can note the lack of sign information in the phase output of the AD8302, yielding phase measurements in the 0 to 180° range.